Uniswap/docs/docs/V3/concepts/oracle.md

 Each time `Observe` is called, the caller must specify from how long ago to return the observation.
 If the given time matches a block in which an observation was written, the stored observation is returned.

+## Counterfactual Observations

 If an observation was not stored in the given block, the oracle returns a **counterfactual** observation: an observation as it would have appeared if a block were mined at the exact time specificed by the call.

 A counterfactual observation is calculated by ...

+## Tick Accumulator

 ## Liquidity Accumulator

+The liquidity accumulator stores how much in-range liquidity is available at the time of an observation.
+The amount is append only and continuously grows for the life of the pair.

+When called, it returns how much in range liquidity is available at the time of the observation, expressed by the delta between the most recent and second most recent observation.
+The caller must calculate the delta themselves in order to retrive the in range liquidity at the desired time.

+An important note: the in range liquidity accumulator should be used with care.